 8.6.1 Car History Documentation and Updates

 Sound Transit is responsible for the receipt and safeguarding of car history books prepared by LRV manufacturers.
-The County will provide maintenance data to update the car history books for Sound Transit. .
-LRV maintenance history such as scheduled preventive maintenance, scheduled or unscheduled corrective maintenance and repair will be documented and updated within the Sound Transit EAMS database by the County.
+The County will provide maintenance data to update the car history books for Sound Transit.
+The County will document and update all configuration information in the car history books.LRV maintenance history such as scheduled preventive maintenance, scheduled or unscheduled corrective maintenance and repair will be documented and updated within the Sound Transit EAMS database by the County.
 LRV manufacturer campaign records will be documented and updated by the County within the Sound Transit EAMS database and car history books.

 8.6.2 Non-Revenue Vehicles and Equipment